Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 Austrian culture is deeply rooted in traditions, music, and art.
 They love their classical composers like Mozart and Strauss and other famous artists like Falco.

 The people are warm, polite, and value hospitality.
-Usually, they are expressing their kindness through thoughtful gestures and by offering food and drink.
-They love serving local dishes, and it is considered impolite to not try some.
+Usually, they express their kindness through thoughtful gestures and by offering food and drink.
+They love serving local dishes, and it is considered impolite not to try some.

 Austrians also have a strong appreciation for nature.
 They love outdoor activities and keeping their cities clean and green.